Incentivizing Exploration with Selective Data Disclosure: Adaptive exploration with a three-level policy

+\begin{remark} All agents $t>\tildeO(T^{6/7})$ (\ie all but a vanishingly small fraction of agents who are in the first two levels) observe full history, and pull an arm with instantaneous regret $\tildeO\rbr{T^{-3/7}}$. \end{remark}

-Let us sketch the proof of this theorem; the full proof can be found in Sections~\ref{sec:3level-events} and~\ref{sec:3level-case}.
+Let us sketch the proof; the full proof can be found in the online appendix.

-\xhdr{The ``good events".} We establish four ``good events" each of which occurs with high probability. \begin{description} \item[(\event{1})] \emph{Exploration in Level 1:} Every first-level group collects at least $\Omega(T_1)$ samples of each arm. \item[(\event{2})] \emph{Concentration in Level 1:} Within each first-level group, empirical mean rewards of each arm $a$ concentrate around $\mu_a$. \item[(\event{3})] \emph{Anti-concentration in Level 1:} For each arm, some first-level subgroup collects data which makes this arm look much better than its actual mean and other arms look worse than their actual means. \item[(\event{4})] \emph{Concentration in prefix:} The empirical mean reward of each arm $a$ concentrates around $\mu_a$ in any prefix of its pulls.
+\xhdr{The ``good events".} We establish four ``good events" each of which occurs with high probability. \begin{description} \item[(\event{1})] \emph{Exploration in Level 1:} Every first-level group collects at least $\Omega(T_1)$ samples of each arm. \item[(\event{2})] \emph{Concentration in Level 1:} Within each first-level group, empirical mean rewards of each arm $a$ concentrate around $\mu_a$. \item[(\event{3})] \emph{Anti-concentration in Level 1:} For each arm, some first-level subgroup collects data which makes this arm look much better than its actual mean and the other arm look much worse than its actual mean. \item[(\event{4})] \emph{Concentration in prefix:} The empirical mean reward of each arm $a$ concentrates around $\mu_a$ in any prefix of its pulls.
 (This ensures accurate reward estimates in exploitation.) \end{description}

-The analysis of these events applies Chernoff Bounds to a suitable version of ``reward tape" (see the definition of ``reward tape" in Section~\ref{sec:model}).
+The analysis of these events applies Chernoff Bounds to a suitable version of ``reward tape" (see the definition of ``reward tape" in \Cref{sec:pfs-prelims}).
 For example, \event{2} considers a reward tape restricted to a given first-level group.

 \xhdr{Case analysis.} We now proceed to bound the regret conditioned on the four ``good events".
 W.l.o.g., assume $\mu_1 \geq \mu_2$.
 We break down the regret analysis into four cases, based on the magnitude the gap parameter $\Delta = \mu_1-\mu_2$.
 As a shorthand, denote $\conf{n} = \sqrt{\log(T)/n}$.
 In words, this is a confidence term, up to constant factors, for $n$ independent random samples.